 - Remove from heat carefully, as they will have a tendency to fall apart at this stage.

-- Slather sandwich rolls with Veganaise and stuff with tofu, pineapple and baby spinach.
+- Slather sandwich rolls with Veganaise and stuff with tofu, pineapple and greens.
 A little hot sauce is nice as well.